Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-How to fix CD Drive Problems in Windows 10
+How can I fix CD drive problems in Windows 10?

 To check if your CD drive is recognized by BIOS, do the following: